stackhpc/ansible-role-os-images/README.md

 `os_images_dib_version`: Optionally set a version of diskimage-builder to install.
 By default this is not constrained.

-`os_images_git_elements`: An optional list of elements to pull from github, deploy locally for incorporation into the images.
+`os_images_git_elements`: An optional list of repositories with elements to pull from github, deploy locally for incorporation into the images.
+Optionally may contain repository of the diskimage-builder when parameter `diskimage_builder` is set.
 Supply a list of dicts with the following parameters:
 * `repo`: URL to a git repo for cloning (if not already present)
 * `local`: local path for git cloning
 * `version`: optional git reference (branch, tag, hash) for cloning.
 Defaults to `HEAD`
 * `elements_path`: optional relative path to elements within the repository.
+* `diskimage_builder`: optional flag (true/false) to show that item is the diskimage-builder repository, and there is need to install diskimage-bulder from source.

 `os_images_elements`: An optional list of paths for site-specific DIB elements.